andrewharvey/bom-rainfall-radar-intensity-stats/README.md

 (once you have configured it to find the d3 library) produce a graph of the different rainfall intensity occurrences over time.

+## dygraphs-rainfall-graph
+Like `d3-rainfall-graph`, the code in `dygraphs-rainfall-graph` produces a graph, but using the Dygraphs library instead of D3.
+Dygraphs requires less code and already supports interactivity.
+Rather than consuming a JSON file it consumes a CSV file as produced by `csv2dygraphs.pl`.
+A sample will be produced using `make sample-export`.

 # TODO
 * Try to get the BOM to release the radar images under CC-BY as per the [Intellectual Property Principles for Australian Government Agencies](http://www.ag.gov.au/Copyright/Pages/StatementofIntellectualPropertyPrinciplesforAustralianGovernmentAgencies.aspx) so I can release a public demo.
 * Allow the whole process to run in real time
-* Make the graph dynamic
- * user can change time range
- * user can change time scale
- * show source radar image for cursor location
+* Show source radar image for cursor location
 * Allow user to select geographic region to limit results to
 * Store radar image in PostGIS as a raster and possibly cut out rainfall_stats and rest-api as a result